 To make that possible, assessments should provide insights into students’ learning needs.
 They should help you recognize what your students need to learn next.
 In addition, they must identify areas for growth.
 Assessment results allow you to design teaching programs that challenge your students’ capabilities.
 In turn, you can help your students gain new knowledge and skills.

 People often confuse testing with assessments.
 Although both enable educators to measure their students’ performance, they serve different functions.
 Test results only give insights into students’ performance.
-Since they can’t provide insights on students’ learning needs, tests alone can’t improve teaching programs.
+Since they can’t provide insights into students’ learning needs, tests alone can’t improve teaching programs.
 Assessments, on the other hand, can do all that and more.

 The Purpose of Assessments